jaredthecoder/awesome-vehicle-security/README.md

 Inspired by [awesome-security](https://github.com/sbilly/awesome-security), [awesome-appsec](https://github.com/paragonie/awesome-appsec), and [awesome-python](https://github.com/vinta/awesome-python).

----

 Thanks to all contributors, you're awesome and this wouldn't be possible without you!
 The goal is to build a categorized community-driven curation of very well-known resources.
-[Please Contribute!]()
+[Please Contribute!](https://github.com/jaredmichaelsmith/awesome-vehicle-security/blob/master/contributing.md)

 ---